 I vented my frustration in prayer.
 I pleaded for Him to tell me and talk to me.
 I told Him how afraid I was of my mother’s death.
+How much I loved her and how much I wanted this knowledge.
 And that’s when the wall came down.

 I saw, in my mind, my mother walk through a veil, passing from this life to the next.
 There was a group of women waiting for her.
 They were so excited to see her, everyone hugged and laughed.
 A few seconds later, I walked through the veil and was met with the same enthusiasm.
 I understood that this did not mean my mother and I would die a few seconds apart, but that she would die, and I would finish my life without her.
 When I reunited with her, it would feel as if we had been separated for only seconds.